The Galactic bulge millisecond pulsars shining in X rays: A gamma-ray perspective: candidates selection

-We make use of spectral observables and \Gaia~astrometry to further reduce the sample of CSC sources of interest.
+We make use of \textit{Chandra} spectral constraints and \Gaia~astrometry to further reduce the sample of CSC sources of interest.
 We define two different selections.

-\paragraph{{\it Conservative selection.}} This selection of CSC sources is meant to reject most of the \Chandra~sources that we can safely say are {\it not compatible} with spectral and distance distributions of detectable bulge MSPs.
+\paragraph{{\bf Conservative selection.}} This selection of CSC sources is meant to reject most of the \Chandra~sources that we can safely say are {\it not compatible} with spectral and distance distributions of detectable bulge MSPs.
+As such, the conservative selection allows us to assess if the MSP population model is excluded or not by the \Chandra~catalog.
 To the 6918 non-variable, non-extended sources above the sensitivity threshold in our \Chandra\ ROI, we impose that: i) Whenever a spectral observable is available, the source is retained only if its value falls within the corresponding Monte Carlo-deduced range.
 If intra-wide-band fluxes are zero or unavailable (as typically occurs for too dim sources), the source is {\it kept}.
 This reduces the sample to 3606 objects. ii) If the distances of all \Gaia\ counterparts are either closer than the distance to the bulge or further away, i.e.~the source is in the disk, the source is {\it rejected}.
-This further reduces the selected sources down to 2981.
-For illustration, by reducing the cross-matching radius to 1 arcsec (of the order of the systematic error on the positional reconstruction), we get 1047 cross-matches between the 6918 \Chandra\ and \Gaia~catalogs, ending up with 3192 sources in our conservative selection.
+This further reduces the selected sources down to 3153.
+For illustration, by reducing the cross-matching radius to 1 arcsec (of the order of the systematic error on the positional reconstruction), we get 1289 cross-matches between the 6918 \Chandra\ and \Gaia~catalogs, ending up with 3260 sources in our conservative selection.

-\paragraph{{\it Aggressive selection.}} This second selection aims at isolating the {\it most promising} sample of bulge ``MSP-like'' candidates.
+\paragraph{{\bf Aggressive selection.}} This second selection aims at isolating the {\it most promising} sample of bulge ``MSP-like'' candidates.
 To this end, we keep sources: i) For which all $\phi_{ij}$'s and $\beta_i$'s are computable and fall within our Monte Carlo extreme intervals.
 This reduces the sample to 589 objects. ii) That have {\it no cross-matches} with \Gaia~sources, following the rationale discussed above.
-By doing so, we discard sources that are surely in the disk (221), sources that may be in the disk or in the bulge (21), and, finally, also sources that are surely in the bulge (52).
-This reduces the sample to only 295 objects.
-Such a selection is not based on \Gaia\ distance information, and therefore the full \Gaia\ DR2 catalog~\cite{2018A&A...616A...1G} can also be used.
-In this case, the aggressive sample would reduce to 232 candidates.
+By doing so, we discard sources that are surely in the disk (193), sources that may be in the disk or in the bulge (26), and, finally, also sources that are surely in the bulge (85).
+This reduces the sample to only 285 objects.
+Such a selection is not based on \Gaia\ distance information, and therefore the full \Gaia\ DR3 catalog~\cite{gaia_edr3} can also be used.
+In this case, the aggressive sample would reduce to 203 candidates.